AgileChecklists/checklists/Product_owner_checklist.md

 ## Scrum Events

  * I participate in sprint planning meetings to select the product backlog items with the team
- * I participate in sprint review meetings, give constructive feedback, and verify which of the selected product backlog items fulfill their unique Acceptance Criteria and the general Definition of Done.
+ * I participate in sprint review meetings, give and gather constructive feedback, and verify which of the selected product backlog items fulfill their unique Acceptance Criteria and the general Definition of Done.
  * I participate in retrospective meetings to observe and improve my own work as a Product Owner
  * I work with my development team even on daily basis, when needed, to clarify the requirements, work on